 Discover old shops and interesting galleries

-What I love about Grave is that there are quite a few cute shops and cool galleries that you can visit.
-From De Tierelantijn second hand store to Atelier 276.
+What I love about Grave is that there are quite a few cute shops and cool galleries that you can visit, such as De Tierelantijn second hand store.
 Wander through the century-old streets and find the perfect souvenir from Noord- Brabant, The Netherlands.

 Explore the Kazematten Museum

 You can find another museum, that is part of the Graafs Museum and that is the Kazematten Museum, or The Casemates Museum.
-The entry is 1 euro and there are two casemates to explore called Noord and Zuid.
+The entry is a few euros and there are two casemates to explore called Noord and Zuid.
 Here the story of operation Market Garden and the liberation of Grave from the Germans during the Second World War is told.

 The only downside is that, yet again it’s all in Dutch.
 However, just walking through the three story casemates is very interesting in its own already.
 You will see uniforms and other things that were used.
 It’s a bit of a walk to get there though, as the casemates are located outside of the city of Grave.
 But if you don’t mind going for a walk, then you’re good to go.
 Remember that the casemates aren’t suitable for wheelchair users.